-Electrostatic charges may provide an ignition source for the explosion of a gas, vapor, or dust cloud.
-Electrostatic charges can accumulate only if a separation process is involved.
-Since this is an often-occurring phenomenon as soon as a product is in motion, separation processes are common in chemical processes, during pumping, agitation, pneumatic transport, and so on.
+Electrostatic discharging may provide an ignition source for the explosion of a gas, vapor, or dust cloud.
+Electrostatic charging can occur only if a separation process is involved.
+Since this is a frequent phenomenon as soon as a product is in motion, separation processes are common in chemical processes, during pumping, agitation, pneumatic transport, and so on.
 Charge accumulation occurs when the conductivity is too low to allow charge relaxation.
-This may lead to an electrostatic discharge that may ignite an explosion if present at the same time as explosive atmosphere.
-For this to occur the concentration of combustible must be in a given range and oxygen must be present.
+This may lead to an electrostatic discharge that may ignite an explosive atmosphere if present at the same time.
+For this to occur, the concentration of combustible must be in a given range, and oxygen must be present.
 In order to assess such situations, the explosion characteristics are required.

 Explosion limits indicate in which concentration range a mixture of combustible substance can be ignited.
-There are two limits, the lower explosion limit (LEL), below which the concentration is too low to produce an explosion and the upper explosion limit (UEL), above which the oxygen is in default and no explosion occurs.
+For the combustible substance, there are two limits, the lower explosion limit (LEL), below which the concentration is too low to produce an explosion, and the upper explosion limit (UEL), above which the oxygen is in default and no explosion occurs.
+Concerning the oxygen, the limiting oxygen concentration (LOC) is useful for designing an inerting procedure.
 Further, the explosion is characterized by the maximum explosion pressure and its violence by the maximum pressure increase rate.
 In order to decide if an explosion can be ignited, the minimum ignition energy (MIE) is required.
+For dust explosions, temperature limits are defined as the hot surface ignition temperature of a dust layer (LIT, layer ignition temperature) and the minimum ignition temperature (MIT) of a dust cloud.